 Hardware Compatibility List

 You can find the most up-to-date hardware compatibility list (HCL) here.
-Use the HCL to confirm that your switch model is supported by Cumulus Networks.
+Use the HCL to confirm that your switch model supports by Cumulus Linux.
 The HCL is updated regularly, listing products by port configuration, manufacturer and SKU part number.

 Stay up to Date

 - Subscribe to our product bulletin mailing list to receive important announcements and updates about issues that arise in our products.

 - Subscribe to our security announcement mailing list to receive alerts whenever we update our software for security issues.

 You can download a PDF version of the complete Cumulus Linux 4.0 user guide here.